jkeener/personal-goals/ideas-and-misc/book-checklist.md

 Blood and Bone
 Assail
 Malazan Book of The Fallen re-read #3
 Finish The Wheel of Time
+The Black Company
+Ready Player One